CART2020/CART/README.md

 # CART
 This is the code of a conversation-based adaptive relational translation framework (CART) for next POI recommendation with uncertain check-ins.
 The CART consists of two modules:
-1. the recommender built upon the adaptive relational translation method performs location prediction;
+1. The recommender built upon the adaptive relational translation method performs location prediction;
-2. the conversation manager aims to achieve successful recommendations with the fewest conversation turns.
+2. The conversation manager aims to achieve successful recommendations with the fewest conversation turns.

 ## Pre-requisits
 * ### Running environment